Jason Rusch: "One Year Later"

-As the storyline jumped ahead one year (and the series itself was now re-titled as Firestorm the Nuclear Man from issue #23 on), Stein has mysteriously vanished, and Jason has been merging with Firehawk to become Firestorm, allowing him to use her powers as well.
-The two decided to look for Stein together.
-Stein had been kidnapped and tortured by the Pupil, a former teaching assistant of Stein's.
-Flanked by the D.O.L.L.I.s, a group of cyborg soldiers of limited cognitive ability, the Pupil (formerly known as Adrian Burroughs) questioned the nearly dead Stein about the secrets of the universe.
-Jason and Lorraine, along with Gehenna, free the captured Stein and restore him to full health.
+As the storyline jumps ahead one year, Stein has mysteriously vanished, and Jason has been merging with Firehawk to become Firestorm, allowing him to use her powers as well.
+The two decide to look for Stein together and eventually learn that he has been kidnapped and tortured by the Pupil (Adrian Burroughs), his former teaching assistant.
+Flanked by the D.O.L.L.I.s, a group of cyborg soldiers with limited cognitive ability, the Pupil questions Stein about the secrets of the universe.
+Jason and Firehawk, along with Gehenna, free the captured Stein and restore him to full health.
 Jason is a college freshman at New York City's Columbus University and seems to have ties with Dani Sharpe, a member of the senior staff at LexCorp.

-The Firestorm team of Jason and Firehawk made several appearances before the search for Martin ended.
+The Firestorm team of Jason and Firehawk made several appearances before the search for Martin Stein ended.
 This included dealing with the latest OMAC and teaming up with Superman in the "Back in Action" story arc in Action Comics.
-Firehawk later introduced Jason to Pozhar, a Russian superhero who was once a part of the Firestorm matrix; together, the trio take on a reborn Tokamak.
+Firehawk later introduces Jason to Pozhar, a Russian superhero who was once part of the Firestorm matrix; together, the trio take on a reborn Tokamak.

 Blackest Night

-In the 2009–2010 Blackest Night miniseries, Ronnie is resurrected as a member of the Black Lantern Corps and confronts Barry Allen and Hal Jordan alongside Hawkman, Hawkgirl, Elongated Man, Sue Dibny and Martian Manhunter.
+In the 2009–2010 Blackest Night miniseries, Ronnie Raymond is resurrected as a member of the Black Lantern Corps and confronts Barry Allen and Hal Jordan alongside Hawkman, Hawkgirl, Elongated Man, Sue Dibny, and Martian Manhunter.
 Ronnie attacks Jason and Gehenna before absorbing Jason into the Firestorm matrix, ripping Gehenna's heart out, and transforming her body into salt.
 Ronnie absorbs Jason's anger over Gehenna's death, providing the Black Lanterns with even more emotional energies.
-Ronnie goes on to attack Barry and co. at the Justice League satellite, but Jason then briefly asserts himself which allows the heroes to escape.
+Ronnie goes on to attack Barry and co. at the Justice League satellite, but Jason briefly asserts himself, allowing the heroes to escape.
 Ronnie regains control and proceeds to absorb Jason's willpower.
-In the final battle against Nekron, Ronnie is restored to life alongside Jason, and the two are separated as Firestorm, with Ronnie having no memory as a Black Lantern.
+In the final battle against Nekron, Ronnie is restored to life alongside Jason and the two are separated, with Ronnie having no memory of his time as a Black Lantern.